Breeze/breeze.github.io/doc-breeze-labs/directives-validation.md

 The app is resetting the templates (see the`configDirective` method)  during the application module's "config" phase.
 Because this is the "config" phase, we inject the `zDirectivesConfigProvider` into the `configDirective` method rather than the `zDirectivesConfig` service.

->See the Angular <a href="http://docs.angularjs.org/guide/module" target="_blank">documentation for modules</a> to learn about the life-cycle of an Angular module and "configuration blocks" in particular.
+>See the AngularJS <a href="http://docs.angularjs.org/guide/module" target="_blank">documentation for modules</a> to learn about the life-cycle of an AngularJS module and "configuration blocks" in particular.

 ## zValidate in a repeater
 This sample shows how you can display validation messages while editing a single `Person` entity.
 What if the screen presented many `Person` entities and you wanted to see all of their property validation error messages?